 Given the prominence of allergies among children, parents should also be certain that no one in the family is allergic to dogs before settling on a breed.
 Once you’ve narrowed your search to a particular dog, bring your children along to meet the dog, so that you can be sure that your kids make a connection with your potential new family member.
 To help you get started on your search, please browse the Family Dog Breed Center below.

-Featured Family Dogs
+List of Family Dogs